 - ◆ During the first level of authentication called server authentication, the site initiating the session (PNODE) requests a certificate from its trading partner (SNODE), during the initial handshake.
 The SNODE returns its ID certificate (read from its key certificate file) and the PNODE authenticates it using one or more trusted root certificates stored in a trusted root certificate file (the name and location of which are specified in the remote node record for that specific trading partner in the PNODE's Secure+ Option parameters file).
-Root certificates are signed by a trusted source-either a public certificate from the SNODE cannot be validated using any root certificate found in the trusted certificate file, or if the root certificate has expired, the PNODE terminates the session.
+Root certificates are signed by a trusted source-either a public certificate authority, such as Thawte, or by the trading partner acting as its own CA. If the ID certificate from the SNODE cannot be validated using any root certificate found in the trusted certificate file, or if the root certificate has expired, the PNODE terminates the session.
 Connect:Direct writes entries to the statistics logs of both nodes, and the session is aborted. - ♦ The second level of authentication is optional and is called client authentication.
 If this option is enabled in the SNODE's Secure+ Option parameters file definition for the PNODE, the SNODE will request a certificate from the PNODE, and authenticate it using the information in its trusted root certificate file.
 If this authentication fails, the SNODE terminates the session and Connect:Direct writes information about the failure to the statistics logs of both nodes. - ◆ The third authentication level is also optional and consists of validating the PNODE's certificate common name.
 When the security administrator enables client authentication, they can also specify the common name contained in the PNODE's ID certificate.
 During client authentication, the SNODE compares the common name it has specified for the PNODE in its Secure+ Option Parameters file with the common name contained in the certificate sent by the PNODE.
 If the compare fails, that is, the information is not identical, the SNODE terminates the session, and Connect:Direct writes information about the failure to the statistics logs of both nodes.